Pension need-to-knows

 What happens to my pension when I die?

-While it's not fun to think about, there are several important things you need to know about passing on your pension when you die.
+While it's not fun to think about, there are some important things you need to know about passing on your pension when you die.
+The most important thing to note is that you can't leave a company or private pension in your will.
+And that pensions are not subject to inheritance tax.

-The rules differ depending on your age when you pass away, whether you'd started taking your pension or not, and what type of pension you have:
+The exact rules differ depending on your age when you pass away, whether you'd started taking your pension or not, and what type of pension you have.

 -